CarGurus Header

 That’s right, the Proceed was once a three-door hatchback that sat alongside the regular Kia Ceed and made it look decidedly boring.
 With more rakish bodywork, a bold front grille and sportier road presence, the original Proceed was very much a car that signified a new design direction for the Korean marque.

-• There are just three specification grades where the Proceed is concerned and these are GT-Line, GT and GT-Line S. Only the more basic, lower powered 1.5-litre petrol models are available with the six-speed manual transmission, while the range-topping 1.6-litre turbocharged engine only comes in the sportier GT trim with a seven-speed DCT automatic gearbox.
+• Only the more basic, lower powered petrol and diesel models are available with the six-speed manual transmission; the range-topping 1.6-litre turbocharged engine only comes in the sportier GT trim with a seven-speed DCT automatic gearbox.

 • Not surprisingly, the Kia Proceed only shares a bonnet and front wings with the standard five-door Ceed and estate.
 Every other body panel and light structure is different.
 It also sits lower to the ground and features firmer suspension for a more purposeful drive.

-• If you want to save fuel: A used diesel will be the most frugal purchase, both in terms of initial outlay and when it comes to fuel economy.
-The engine itself is nothing special, but delivers a good glut of torque that helps move a fully-loaded Proceed.
+• If you want to save fuel: A diesel will be the most frugal purchase, both in terms of initial outlay and when it comes to fuel economy.
+The engine itself is nothing special, but delivers a good glut of torque that helps move a fully-loaded Proceed with ease.
 Its low CO2 figures also make it a cheaper car to tax.

 • If you want the most kit: When it comes to interior features, the GT-Line S reigns supreme, bundling heated seats for rear passengers, a premium sound system and black leather with faux suede into the standard specification list.
-The impressive 12.3-inch TFT cluster also replaces a much smaller and slightly disappointing 4.2-inch colour display, generally raising the levels of luxury inside the cabin.
+The impressive 12.3-inch TFT cluster you get in later models also looks good, generally raising the levels of luxury inside the cabin.

 Leon Poultney